Elettaria cardamomum and Amomum

 Although Elettaria cardamomum is not reported as endangered at this time, Guatemala has had very poor crop yields due to climate change.
 Ongoing drought and increasing famine are primary factors for migration to the United States.

-Ambassador’s Office, Permanent Mission of Guatemala to the United Nations, Research for World Sensorium, Published on World Sensorium original website.
+Ambassador’s Office, Permanent Mission of Guatemala to the United Nations.
+This statement can be found on the World Sensorium original website.

 CCAFS, n.d.
 Latin America.
 Climate Change, Agriculture and Food Security. [website]